hope-media/react-mobiledoc-hooks/README.md

 ### The `useMobiledoc` hook

-Given a `mobiledoc` document, it outputs a React list of its sections.
+Given a document in [`mobiledoc` format](https://github.com/bustle/mobiledoc-kit/blob/master/MOBILEDOC.md), `useMobiledoc` renders a React list of its sections.
+A [custom render configuration](#Customization) can be also provided.

 ```jsx
 // RichText.js